Onchidoris cf. depressa (Alder & Hancock, 1842)

 |Maximum size: 4 mm.

-a flattened, firm species with elongate papillae on its notum and
+a flattened, firm species with elongate tubercles on its notum and

 elongate rhinophores with diagonal lamellae.
 The notum is cream, flecked